MariaLisboa1/carShop/README.md

 Customer management application, by salespeople.

-API desenvolvida para implementações de novas funcionalidades: `https://github.com/MariaLisboa1/ClientApi.git`
+API developed for implementations of new features: `https://github.com/MariaLisboa1/ClientApi.git`

 ## Getting Started